J4ydonJ/OS/README.md

 </p>
 <p>
 Going back to the unzipped OS-Ticket files, install the PHPManagerForIIS file.
 Next install the "rewrite_amd64_en-US".
 Both of these files must be installed to properly run the OS-Ticket application when we are finished.
+After installing these two, unzip the "php-7.3.8-nts-Win32-VC15-x86".
+Once this is done you must install the "VC_redist.x86" file followed by the "mysql-5.5.62-win32" file.
+More information about the mysql file will be in the following picture.

 </p>
 <br />